The main classes and interfaces involved here are:

 Requesting payment with a custom payment sheet

-The startInAppPayWithCustomSheet() method of the PaymentManager class is applied to request payment using a custom payment sheet in Samsung Pay.
+The startInAppPayWithCustomSheet() method of the PaymentManager class is applied to request payment using a custom payment sheet in Samsung Wallet.
 The two methods are defined as follows:

-• updateSheet() - updates the custom payment sheet if any values on the sheet are changed.
+updateSheet() - must be called to update current payment sheet.
 As of API level 1.5, a merchant app can update the custom sheet with a custom error message.
 Refer to Updating sheet with custom error message.

 When you call the startInAppPayWithCustomSheet() method, a custom payment sheet is displayed on the merchant app screen.
 From it, the user can select a registered card for payment and change the billing and shipping addresses, as necessary.